 Reducing flood risk: The blocking of the ditches reduces surface run off and so it takes longer for the rain water to flow through the moors before arriving at our villages and cities downstream.
 This allows the build up of water to be slowly released over time reducing the risk of flooding.

-Reducing the cost of water: The healthy Peat acts as a natural filtration system reducing the sediment in the water making it easier to clean at water treatment works which in turn leads to cheaper water costs.
+Reducing the cost of water: The healthy Peat acts as a natural filtration system reducing the sediment and dissolved organic carbon in the water making it easier to clean at water treatment works which in turn leads to cheaper water costs.

 The Exmoor Mires Partnership is supported by local landowners, the Environment Agency, Natural England, English Heritage and the Exmoor National Park Authority.
 It also has help from local volunteers.